Responsibilities and Expectations of Elected MTEA Building Leaders

 - Building Representatives (BRs) and EA Chairs are the frontline in fighting for the values and positions of MTEA members.

-- Hold 10-minute meetings, following the RA, to keep all members informed of issues and actions
+- Hold monthly 10-minute member meetings within 7 days of the monthly Representative Assembly to keep all members informed of issues and actions following the RA.

-- Be familiar with the MPS handbook.
-The handbook is a result of decisions between our union and administration, and will involve input from members as matters change.
+- Be well versed with the MPS handbook.
+The handbook is a result of decisions between our union and Administration.

 - All Building Committee members should familiarize themselves with the MPS handbook.